Community Resources Unit

 The La Mesa Police Department's core values form the foundation from which we protect and serve our community and each other.
 They are in integral part of our daily operations and ensure that our personal and professional behavior reflect our highest traditions of excellence.

-Service: To always selflessly serve, protect, and assist those in need with courtesy, civility, and respect.
+: To always selflessly serve, protect, and assist those in need with courtesy, civility, and respect.
 It is essential to safeguard the human, civil, and constitutional rights of all served while recognizing the intristic worth of every individual.

-Courage: Mental or moral strength to endure, persevere and withstand danger, fear or difficulty.
+: Mental or moral strength to endure, persevere and withstand danger, fear or difficulty.

-Compassion: Professional police services are rendered most effectively by those who are driven by the heart to protect the innocent, alleviate suffering, safeguard human rights, solve problems, and enhance the quality of life in our community.
+: Professional police services are rendered most effectively by those who are driven by the heart to protect the innocent, alleviate suffering, safeguard human rights, solve problems, and enhance the quality of life in our community.

-Integrity: Honest and ethical conduct beyond reproach at all times in our personal and professional lives.
+: Honest and ethical conduct beyond reproach at all times in our personal and professional lives.

-Commitment to all Employees: The Department recognizes that the safety, security, and well-being of our community are intrinsically linked to the health and wellness of those who serve it.
+: The Department recognizes that the safety, security, and well-being of our community are intrinsically linked to the health and wellness of those who serve it.
 The Department is committed to train, develop, and enhance the health and wellness of the mind, body, and spirit of those who serve.

 8085 University Avenue